-Before the invention of milking machines cows went milked by hand.
+Before the invention of milking machines cows were milked by hand.
 It was many years before an efficient milking machine was developed.
-The first milking machine invented by Cyrus Knapp in 1849 stuck tubes into the cows teats.
+The first milking machine was invented by Cyrus Knapp in 1849.
+It stuck tubes into the cows teats to milk them.
 This was uncomfortable and caused the infections.
 Alexander Shiels invented the first pulsator.

 Herbert McCormack invented the Surge Bucket Milker which imitated the sucking action of a calf.
 It was attached to the cow with a belt.
-De Laval in the idea of a milking parlour.
+De Laval had the idea of a milking parlour.
 The milk first went into a closed container instead of an open pail, which meant milk was not contaminated.
 The next development was milk being pumped through tubes into a bulk container.
 Nowadays, at tanker driver comes to farm each day to collect milk.
-Early on, milk was stored in large, 40- gallon, cans.
+Early on, milk was stored in large, 40 gallon cans.
 The cans were placed down wells.
-This kept the milk cool over night.
+This kept the milk cool overnight.
 A driver would collect the milk each morning and take it to the cheese factory before 6 a.m..

 There have been great improvements in the standards of the health of cows, and they are tested regularly.
 The standard of nutrition for the cows has improved.
 They now get the right balance of nutrients and protein in their diet of silage, hay and grains.